PizzaJJJ/Sorting.js/README.md

 // [0, 7, 45, 98, 101]
 ```

+# Tests:
-Few tests are included (those are non-enumerable):
+Few tests are included (those are non-enumerable)
 ```Javascript
 /**
  * Performs a given amount of tests using arrays of random numbers.